-Spain doesnât just have beaches â it has ecosystems.
-The Med hands you bathtub-warm coves framed by pine forests.
+Spain doesn’t simply have beaches — it has ecosystems.
+The Mediterranean hands you bathtub-warm coves framed by pine forests that smell of resin and salt.
 The Atlantic throws wind, swell, and drama at anyone brave enough to paddle out.
-And 1,300 kilometers south of the mainland, the Canaries offer year-round swimming while the rest of Europe shivers.
-We combed through thousands of kilometers of shoreline to surface the 12 that earn their place on your radar â each one a different answer to the question âwhat does the perfect beach day look like?â
+And 1,300 kilometers south of the mainland, the Canaries offer year-round swimming while the rest of Europe shivers under blankets.

 Quick Guide

-- Postcard turquoise: Ses Illetes, Cala Macarella
+- Postcard turquoise: Ses Illetes, Cala Macarella, Formentor

-- Atlantic wind, kites, space: Bolonia
+- Atlantic wind, kites, space: Bolonia, Zahara de los Atunes

 - Near Valencia, no island hop: El Saler, Cullera